Exclusive Long Island appearance–meet the original Carrie Bradshaw!

 Long Island LitFest Presents Lidia Bastianich

-Once again, Long Islanders get to meet Public Television’s Lidia Bastianich, in a fascinating, new conversation with Erica Marcus!
+If you missed her previous appearances, now is your chance to meet Public Television’s Lidia Bastianich, in conversation with Newsday’s longtime food writer Erica Marcus!

 LIDIA BASTIANICH is the author of thirteen cookbooks and the Emmy award-winning host of public television’s Lidia’s Kitchen, which also airs internationally.
 She is also a judge on MasterChef Junior Italy and Italy’s highly rated daily program La Prova del Cuoco.
 Lidia owns Felidia, Becco, several other restaurants, and is a partner in the acclaimed Eataly.
 She lives in Douglaston, Queens.